ohadravid/ohadravid.github.io/content/posts/2023-05-coherence-and-errors.md

 $ git clone git@github.com:rust-lang/rust.git
 ```

-The `rust-lang/rust` repo is a bit more than 2.5 million lines or Rust.
+The `rust-lang/rust` repo is a bit more than 2.5 million lines of Rust.

 ```bash
 cd rust